 Fit the RNM to the neural firing rates of normalized value coding

-In order to quantify the performance of the RNM in predicting normalized value coding, we fit the reduced form of RNM (Wong & Wang, 2006) with 4 free parameters (JNi,i,i, JNi,j,k(i≠j≠k), I0, and a scaling parameter S applied to the predicted neural firing rates) to a normalized value coding dataset (the Fig. 4 in Louie et al., 2011)(Louie et al., 2011).
+In order to quantify the performance of the RNM in predicting normalized value coding, we fit the reduced form of RNM (Wong & Wang, 2006) with 4 free parameters (JNi,i,i, JNi,j,k(i≠j≠k), I0, and a scaling parameter S applied to the predicted neural firing rates) to a normalized value coding dataset (Fig. 4 in Louie et al., 2011).
 Other parameters are set the same as reported in the original paper (Wong & Wang, 2006), except that the noise term σ is set as zero.
 The RNM is expanded to a trinary choice circuit, with three selective populations wired together based on the same rules specified in the original paper (Wong & Wang, 2006).
-We study the predicted neural activity on the pool 1 that receiving direct input from V1 and too investigate how the activity of pool 1 changes with the values of contextual inputs V2 and V3.
-BADS algorithm (Acerbi & Ma, 2017a) is used to minimize the ordinary squared error between the predicted neural firing rates of pool 1 and the empirical neural firing rates data reported in the Fig. 4 of Louie et al., 2011.
-The best fitting result show that the RNM explains 89.2% of the variance, much worse than the DNM and LDDM we reported in the main text (Best fitting parameters: JNi,i,i = .0055, JN = .0861, I0 = .3511, S = 1.074).
+We study the predicted neural activity on the pool 1 that receives direct input from V1 and investigate how the activity of pool 1 changes with the values of contextual inputs V2 and V3.
+BADS algorithm (Acerbi & Ma, 2017a) was used to minimize the mean squared error between the predicted neural firing rates of pool 1 and the empirical neural firing rates data reported in Fig. 4 of Louie et al., 2011.
+The best-fitting result shows that the RNM explains 89.2% of the variance, worse than the DNM and LDDM we reported in the main text (Best-fitting parameters: JNi,i,i = .0055, JNi,j,ki≠j, i≠k = .0861, I0 = .3511, S = 1.074).

 Fit the LDDM to empirical behavioral data